 However, the language that is the most popular among game programmers is C++.
-In this guide at Career Karma, we will explain why we think C++ is the best language you can learn and use if you are looking into game development.
+In this guide at Career Karma, we will begin by examining why we think C++ is the best programming language for games.
+Then, we’ll explain how you can learn and use it if you are looking into game development.
 But first, let’s dig briefly into the history of C++.

 C++ was developed by Bjarne Stroustrup in 1979.
 Stroustrup, at that time, was working with Simula—language for simulations.
 However, he found Simula to be too slow for practical usage.
 Soon he started working on “C with classes” which was a superset of the C language.
 His language consisted of all the features of the C language in addition to other features like classes, default function arguments, and type checking.

 In 1983, the language came to be known as C++ with the addition of new features like virtual functions, single-line comments, and function overloading.
 In 1985, C++ was officially labelled a commercial product.
 Since then, the language has gone through many developments and revisions.

 Today, most high-end games played on gaming consoles like Xbox and PlayStation utilize C++.
 C++ is also the language used for Unreal Engine and CryEngine—the two most advanced game engines available.
 Here are some of the reasons C++ language is the best coding language for games.

 C++ uses object-oriented programming (OOP).
 OOP expresses programs in terms of “objects” which means when dealing with games, it breaks parts of a game into logical pieces.
 Each piece of code is an object of the object-oriented programming.
 Such programming makes it easy to understand code as well as allows it to be reused.
 OOP aims to bind the data and the functions together in a way so only the function can access the data.